Frequently Asked Questions

 Why would we need to go outside the tax levy to fund this project?

-There remains a possibility that the borrowing of funds for the Chapman School Project would be a combination of inside and outside the tax levy, lowering the debt exclusion costs to taxpayers.
+The town does plan to borrow a portion of the costs to fund the New Chapman School inside and outside the tax levy, lowering the debt exclusion costs to taxpayers.

 What if the project is not approved by the voters?